mzur/kirby-uniform/README.md

 Once all required fields are present and validated, the actions are performed.
 These can be completely arbitrary functions that receive the form data and action options as arguments.
 An example is the builtin `email` action.
 You can create your own action, too, of course!

-Custom actions can be added in a page controller for example.
+To add custom actions, create a `site/plugins/uniform-actions/uniform-actions.php` file and implement all your custom actions there.
 Take a look at the `email` action in `UniForm.php` to see how to implement one.

 Here are the builtin actions you can use by default: